jaidenamari/nectar-flow-finance/_posts/2025-06-02-estimated-quarterly-taxes-in-2025.md

 ### 1. Married, Self-Employed, Filing Jointly – $120K Income

-**Meet Lucas and Adrian.** They're both freelancers—Lucas's a photographer, Adrian is a software consultant.
+**Meet Lucas and Adrian.** They're both freelancers.
+Lucas's a photographer, Adrian is a software consultant.
 They expect to earn $120,000 combined in 2025.

 - In 2024, they owed $14,000 in taxes.
 - To be safe, they want to hit that **100% safe harbor** mark.